Beginners Navigation, Edale - Saturday 7 March and 5 September

 Grid Reference: SK124 856 Postcode: S33 7ZA

-Parking: P & D. There is no parking available at the Visitor Centre.
-Park in Pay and Display car park near Edale Station.
+Parking: Parking is very difficult in Edale at busy times.
+No parking is available at the Moorland Centre.
+There is a P+D (cash) car park near Edale Station.
 From the car park, walk under the rail bridge for 200 yards towards Edale Village.
-Parking at Edale is definitely cash only, either in the main High Peak BC P+D car park or in the private overspill car parks.
-Space can be difficult if the weather is good.
-There are toilets at the P&D car park but none at the Visitor Centre.
+A number of nearby farmers are offering overspill parking in their fields.
+There are toilets at the P&D car park; none at the Moorland Centre.

-Near Rail Station: Yes (Edale - Edale Station lies on the Manchester-Sheffield rail line.
-From the station, walk for 200 yards towards Edale Village to the Visitor Centre)
+Near Rail Station: Yes.
+Edale Rail Station lies on the Manchester-Sheffield rail line.
+From the station, walk for 200 yards towards Edale Village to the Moorkand Centre.

 Dogs: No dogs allowed.

 Cost: £15 per person aged 18 and above.
-Children aged 17 and below go free on any suitable event.
+Children aged 17 and below go free.

-Click on the date in the calendar to see how many places are available and to book on.
+Click on the date in the calendar to book on.